 HUD will uniformly notify applicants of each curable deficiency.
-See curable deficiency definition in section I.A of this NOFO.
+See curable deficiency in the definitions section (Section I.A).
 Examples of curable (correctable) deficiencies include inconsistencies in the funding request and failure to submit required certifications.
 These examples are non-exhaustive.